vinta/awesome-python/README.md

 * [astropy](http://www.astropy.org/) - A community Python library for Astronomy.
 * [bcbio-nextgen](https://github.com/chapmanb/bcbio-nextgen) - A toolkit providing best-practice pipelines for fully automated high throughput sequencing analysis.
 * [bccb](https://github.com/chapmanb/bcbb) - Collection of useful code related to biological analysis.
+* [bcolz](https://github.com/Blosc/bcolz) - A columnar data container for big datasets that can be compressed
 * [Biopython](http://biopython.org/wiki/Main_Page) - Biopython is a set of freely available tools for biological computation.
 * [blaze](https://github.com/blaze/blaze) - NumPy and Pandas interface to Big Data.
 * [cclib](http://cclib.github.io/) - A library for parsing and interpreting the results of computational chemistry packages.